AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <contextual>
 .. index:: <filter>

-You can also add actions as new items in contextual menus anywhere in GPS.
+You can also add actions as new items in contextual menus anywhere in GNAT Studio.
 Contextual menus are displayed when the user right clicks and only show actions relevant to the current context.

 Add an item using the :file:`<contextual>` tag, which takes the following
 attributes: